Font Import: Load TTF, OTF, WOFF, and TTC Files

 Why did my font import fail?

-- Double-check that the file is a supported format (TTF, OTF, or WOFF) and that the file is not corrupted.
+- Double-check that the file is a supported format (TTF, OTF, WOFF, or TTC) and that the file is not corrupted.